January Family Newsletter

 MESSAGE FROM DR. REMY

 HAPPY NEW YEAR!
-WELCOME TO JANUARY 2024!!!
+WELCOME TO JANUARY 2025!!!

 New York State Test Preparation.
 We have been preparing our students for the NYS ELA and Math exams taking place in April and May.
 Starting this month and until the state exams, we will be continuing that support through in school and afterschool test prep.
 Teachers in grades 3 to 5 will be hosting TWO test prep seminars for families.
 One will be before the Mid-Winter Recess and the other will be in March.
+Last school year, New York City and New York State began computer based testing.
+Last year, Grade 5 students were mandated to take the computer based test and now this year Grade 4 students will take it as well.
+We are preparing students with mock exams that are also computer based as well as through simulations.
+During the last week of January, Grade 4 and Grade 5 students will be taking computer based testing simulation exams in ELA, Math, and Science for Grade 5 students only.

 Our Data Story is as follows: